dwhall/minisvd2nim/README.md

 ```
 Notice that the `declareRegister` template is emitting this template
 and `volatileLoad` itself is a template.
 I told you there was some
 mind-bending shit.
-But this also means that any errors here will have
+But a side-effect of all this is that any errors
-near-useless error messages.
+here will have messages that are difficult to understand.

 When the register has write access permissions, these become available:
 ```nim